SmartMeshFoundation/Photon/docs/rest_api.md

-# SmartRaiden REST API Reference
+# Photon REST API Reference
-Hey guys, welcome to SmartRaiden REST API Reference page.
-This is an API Spec for SmartRaiden version 0.9, which adds a lot more new features, such as CooperateWithdraw, CooperateCloseChannel, send specific `secret`, etc. Please note that this reference is still updating.
-If any problem, feel free to submit at our [Issue](https://github.com/SmartMeshFoundation/SmartRaiden/issues).
+Hey guys, welcome to Photon REST API Reference page.
+This is an API Spec for Photon version 0.9, which adds a lot more new features, such as CooperateWithdraw, CooperateCloseChannel, send specific `secret`, etc. Please note that this reference is still updating.
+If any problem, feel free to submit at our [Issue](https://github.com/SmartMeshFoundation/Photon/issues).

 ## Channel Structure
 ```json